GA-NIFS: Black hole and host galaxy properties of two z$\simeq$6.8 quasars from the NIRSpec IFU: Conclusions

-The host galaxy of \VDES\ is elongated, with emission extending to a radius of 7.7 kpc, described by a 2D Gaussian with semi-major axis $\sigma=0.61$ kpc.
-Both narrow and a broad-wing emission is detected for \oiii\ and \hb, with only a narrow component for \ha.
-We estimate a SFR of $<205~ \rm{M}_\odot$/yr for this host, with a dynamical mass between 1.8--14.9$\times10^{10}~\rm{M}_\odot$ with a best estimate of $\sim6\times10^{10}~\rm{M}_\odot$.
-The host of \VDES\ lies within the star-forming region of the low-$z$ BPT diagram, however this is likely due to the low metallicity of these quasar hosts, with low-metallicity, high-$z$ AGN predicted to lie in this region.
+The host galaxy of \VDES\ has emission extending to a radius of 2.1 kpc, described by a 2D Gaussian with semi-major axis $\sigma=1.0$ kpc.
+Both narrow \oiii, \hb\ and \ha\ and broad-wing emission is detected.
+We estimate a SFR of $<54~ \rm{M}_\odot$/yr for this host, with a dynamical mass between 4.6--17$\times10^{10}~\rm{M}_\odot$ with a best estimate of $17\substack{+18\\-8}\times10^{10}~\rm{M}_\odot$.
+The host of \VDES\ lies within the star-forming or transition region of the low-$z$ BPT diagram, however this is likely due to the low metallicity of these quasar hosts, with low-metallicity, high-$z$ AGN predicted to lie in this region.

 We find that from our measured black hole and dynamical masses, \DELS\ and \VDES\ both lie slightly above the local black hole--host mass relation \citep{Kormendy2013} and are consistent with the existing observations of $z\gtrsim6$ quasar host galaxies with ALMA.